The teenage years are known for being turbulent, find out what teenagers need in their diet to stay happy and healthy and why…

-Spotty skins is the cause of much teenage angst, so it might be that your child can be persuaded to eat more healthily on the grounds of vanity if nothing else!
+Spotty skin is the cause of much teenage angst, so it might be that your child can be persuaded to eat more healthily on the grounds of vanity if nothing else!
 It is a myth that chocolate causes spots and that dairy products block the pores.
 What the skin does need is plenty of hydration and enough replenishing nutrients, such as zinc, vitamin C and iron.
-Antioxidants and omega-3 fatty acids are also essential and can be consumed through a good combination of vegetables, juices and oily fish.
+Antioxidants and omega-3 fatty acids are also essential and can be consumed through a combination of vegetables, fruit, nuts, seeds and oily fish.
 Oily fish are also a rich supplier of protein, essential for growth and development.

 Comfort eating and weight management

-Comfort eating often signifies their emotions are in turmoil.
-The best way to encourage teenagers to have a comfortable relationship with food is to eat with them as much as possible and teach them simple cooking skills.
+Your teenager's relationship with food is an important one - comfort eating often signifies their emotions are in turmoil.
+The best way to encourage teenagers to have a comfortable relationship with food is to eat with them as much as possible and teach them simple nutritional knowledge as well as cooking skills.
 Teenagers sometimes develop anxieties around sweet food which they perceive as being fattening.
 Help them build their confidence by introducing wholesome and healthy sweet dishes such as:

 If you are concerned for your child’s weight and want to try and support them without scaring or upsetting them, consider the following:

 - Hydration plays a big part so get them to drink enough water throughout the day

 - Teach them five quick dishes they can make for themselves, even a sandwich is a good option!
 Lunchbox mains.